Effective change management: in theory and action

 - Role clarification and selection of the best-suited skill sets or expertise as per the requirements of the role

-- Motivating the employees for endorsing the change initiatives by determining the need for change and highlighting the possible outcomes of change and how it may influence the organizational functioning as a whole
+- Motivating the employees to endorse the change initiatives by determining the need for change and highlighting the possible outcomes of change and how it may influence the organizational functioning as a whole

 - Ascertaining the organization’s preparedness as well as the capacity to implement the change initiative